Google the search term ‘public speaking anxiety’ and you’ll be greeted by a torrent of articles.

-The cause and cure of public speaking anxiety is of course one and the same; it’s our mind.
+The cause and cure of public speaking anxiety is of course one and the same.

-Every speaker has ‘butterflies in their stomach’, however, those who see their presentation as a battle for perfection, themselves as prey and their audience as predators can expect those butterflies to dance the rumba rather than waltz.
+Those who see their presentation as a battle for perfection, themselves as prey and their audience as predators, can expect those butterflies to dance the rumba rather than waltz.

-If you see your listeners as advocates and allies everything changes; it really is your choice.
+If you see your listeners as advocates and allies everything changes.

 How do you get the ‘butterflies’ to waltz rather than rumba?

-Easier said than done I know, but then isn’t everything?
+Easier said than done I know; isn’t everything?

 Where are those thoughts coming from?